kernelci/kernelci-core/doc/collection-test-case.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

+ :status 201: The request has been accepted and saved.
  :status 202: The request has been accepted and is going to be created.
  :status 400: JSON data not valid.
  :status 403: Not authorized to perform the operation.